theobald-software/theobald-software.github.io/content/_en/yunio/users.md

 1. Create users that are allowed access to the designer, see [Creating Users](#creating-users).
 Make sure the checkbox **Allowed to log in** is checked.
 2. Navigate to *Settings* and activate Transport Layer Security, see [Server Settings: Transport Layer Security](./server-settings#transport-layer-security).
-3. Restart the yunIO server and connect to the designer using an HTTPS connection.
+3. Restart the yunIO service and connect to the designer using an HTTPS connection.
-4. Deactivate *Anonymous Access*, see [Server Settings: Anonymous Access](./server-settings#anonymous-access) and restart the yunIO server again.
+4. Deactivate *Anonymous Access*, see [Server Settings: Anonymous Access](./server-settings#anonymous-access) and restart the yunIO service again.

 When connecting to the designer, you are now prompted to enter user credentials:<br>
 ![Login](/img/content/yunio/yunio-login.png){:class="img-responsive" }